operand/agency/README.md

 Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an all-inclusive toolset like other libraries.
-For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent architecture is left up to you.
+For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-The goal of Agency is to enable developers to experiment and create their own agent solutions by providing a minimal set of functionality.
-So if you're looking for a flexible yet minimal foundation for building your own agent system, Agency might be for you.
+The goal of Agency is to enable developers to create custom agent solutions by providing a minimal set of functionality that can both support experimentation and scalable production systems.

+So if you're looking for a flexible, scalable, and minimal foundation for building your own agent system, Agency might be for you.

 ## What are some known limitations or issues?